webrpc/webrpc/_examples/hello-webrpc-ts/README.md

 Simple client+server app with Go api backend (server) and Typescript Webapp (client).

-1. `$ make tools` - to download `webify` cli to serve the 'webapp/' local files
+1. `$ cd client && npm install`
-2. `$ make serve-webapp` - to serve webapp files at http://localhost:4444/
+2. `$ make serve-webapp` - build+start webapp via webpack dev server at http://localhost:4444/
 3. `$ make start-api-server` - to start the Go server at http://localhost:4242/
 4. Open your browser to https://localhost:4444/ and open your console, and see rpc calls, tada